 Filling Board Vacancies

 Occasionally, an unexpected vacancy will occur on your board of directors.
-When that happens, it may be tempting to just leave it open until the next annual meeting and nomination process, but your credit union bylaws provide specific guidance on how it must be handled.
+When that happens, it may be tempting to just leave it open until the next annual meeting and your regular nomination process.
+Your credit union bylaws provide specific guidance on how it must be handled though.
 Be sure to refer to your own credit union’s bylaws in case they have verbiage that differs from the model bylaw sections discussed below.

 For state-chartered credit unions, Article VI, Section 3 states that “any vacancy on the board, credit committee, or supervisory committee shall be filled by vote of a majority of the directors within 60 days.”